RishabhGodara/backup-script/README.md

 # Backup Script

-This script creates a backup of a specified file or directory and uploads it to OneDrive using rclone.
+This bash script creates a backup of a specified file or directory and uploads it to OneDrive using rclone.

 ## Prerequisites